CS171/Homework_instructions/week-09/lab/week-09_lab.md

 You can also change the ```fill-opacity``` during the transition for a cleaner animation.

 1) Add a select-box to your html file that allows users to select the sorting order.
-Add all the sorting options listed above.
+Add all the sorting [options](#sorting_options) listed above.

-2) Implement a call-back for the select-box to update the visualization.
+2) Implement a callback function for the select-box to update the visualization.

 3) Extend ```updateVis``` to support for sorting.
 Remember, you only want to sort the rows in your matrix view!